getsumio/getsum/README.md

 **Running in listen mode**

-Running in serve mode param is '-s' default listen address is 127.0.0.1 and port is 8088.
+Running in serve mode param is *-s* default listen address is *127.0.0.1* and port is *8088*.
 In serve mode files are not stored that they are removed after calculation.
-Set '-dir' param to change save dir.
-There is no authentication method provided by this application you need to handle it if you are planning to open publicly.
+Set *-dir* param to change save folder, default is current location.
+There is no authentication method provided by this application, you need to handle it if you are planning to run servers in public.
 ```
 getsum -s
 getsum -s -l 0.0.0.0 -p 9099